Accelerated Orthodontics Treatment in Bradenton and Sarasota

-Effective Treatment to Speed Up Straightening Your Teeth
+Effective Orthodontic Treatment to Speed Up Straightening Your Teeth

 If you or your teen need to straighten your teeth with an orthodontist but dread the idea of wearing braces for years, you might be able to benefit from a breakthrough periodontal procedure known as Periodontally Assisted Osteogenic Orthodontics (PAOO, also known as Wilckodontics).
-Dr. Rubino is certified to deliver this treatment and works in coordination with your orthodontist to reduce your full orthodontic correction time down to approximately seven months, as opposed to more than a year and a half.
+Drs.
+Ryan, Tyler and Thomas Rubino are certified to deliver this treatment of accelerated orthodontics, which works in coordination with your orthodontist to reduce your full orthodontic correction time down to approximately seven months, as opposed to more than a year and a half.